🏷️ Stop! Check the price first.

 Digestive Issues

-Gravity plays a vital role in the digestive process.
-When you eat and immediately lie down, your body has a harder time moving food through the digestive tract.
-This obstruction can lead to discomfort, bloating, and even heartburn.
-Sitting or standing encourages better digestion, allowing your body to absorb nutrients more efficiently.
+Gravity helps your body digest food.
+If you eat and then lie down, your body has a harder time moving food.
+This can cause pain, bloating, and heartburn.
+Sitting or standing helps digestion.
+This lets your body use food better.

 Poor-Quality Sleep